Home / Advanced Search

 CMC-Computers, Materials & Continua, Vol.74, No.2, pp. 2771-2787, 2023, DOI:10.32604/cmc.2023.033460

 Abstract In this paper, a non-negative adaptive mechanism based on an adaptive nonsingular fast terminal sliding mode control strategy is proposed to have finite time and high-speed trajectory tracking for parallel manipulators with the existence of unknown bounded complex uncertainties and external disturbances.
 The proposed approach is a hybrid scheme of the online non-negative adaptive mechanism, tracking differentiator, and nonsingular fast terminal sliding mode control (NFTSMC).
 Based on the online non-negative adaptive mechanism, the proposed control can remove the assumption that the uncertainties and disturbances must be bounded for the NFTSMC controllers.
-The proposed controller has several advantages such as simple… More >
+The proposed controller has More >

 • Open Access